paiheulevrai/choochoorack/README.md

 ### MME — Multi Modulation Engine

 A mono two-oscillator VCO built around interactions between its internal oscillators.
-Choose Ring, Fold, Cross, VPM, Sync, Logic or Vocode; `Interval` sets their relationship.
-Waves selects paired oscillator shapes, Amount drives the core interaction, Flow changes its direction or variant, Feedback ranges from subtle to deliberately unruly, and Shaper goes from clean through saturation to wavefolding.
-Each macro has CV input and a bipolar attenuverter.
+Inspired by Noise Engineering and Mutable Warps.

+Good for dirty gritty sounds, unstable modulations, techno, noise and industrial.

+Parameters:
+- Models: Ring, Fold, Cross, VPM, Sync, Logic or Vocode.
+Different types of modulations
+- Intervals sets the oscillators relationship
+- Waves selects paired oscillator shapes
+- Amount set the strength of the oscillators interaction
+- Flow changes the direction/variant of the interatction
+- Feedback : from subtle to deliberately unruly
+- Shaper : from clean through saturation to wavefolding

 ### Bogie — Drum Synth

 A mono, one-shot drum voice with Kick, Snare, Hat, Clap, Tom, Rim, FM, Noise, Cowbell, Cymbal, Shaker and Clave models.
-Trigger retriggers the voice; V/Oct, six macro CV inputs and their attenuverters support modular sequencing.
-Its six macros are Decay, Tone, Sweep, Noise, FM and Drive; their displayed names adapt per model, such as `Click` for a Kick or `Crossmod` for a Cowbell.
+Sounds like digital drum machines.

+Parameters depend of the model.
 The lower half of their ranges targets conventional drum sounds, while higher settings open into more synthetic timbres.

 ## Install